SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/HowToUse/index.rst

     cd VexiiRiscv

     # (optional) Compile riscv-isa-sim (spike), used as a golden model during the sim to check the dut behaviour (lock-step)
+    # assume that the RISCV environment variable is set to the RISC-V tools install path.
     cd ext/riscv-isa-sim
     mkdir build
     cd build